Vincent Figgins: Typefaces

 Figgins was one of the first typefounders to sell "fat face" ultra-bold typefaces.
 These were serif faces based on the model of Didone letterforms, but with much bolder verticals.
 Matthew Carter's Elephant (also known as "Big Figgins"), bundled with some Microsoft software, is inspired by the Figgins' fat faces.
 He also offered a backslanted design, the first known.

 Figgins is the first known typefounder to have released a slab-serif typeface, a style of typeface with thick block "slab" serifs at the ends of the strokes.
 His first caps-only type first appeared, under the name of Antique, in a specimen dated 1815 but containing paper with 1817 watermarks.
 It was probably based on earlier lettering models: Justin Howes found very similar lettering printed from a woodblock on an 1810 lottery advertisement.

 Opinions of the design varied from Nicolete Gray's view of the slab-serif as "the most brilliant typographical innovation of the nineteenth century", to Hansard showing it among other "typographic monstrosities!!!".
 In recent times, Hoefler & Frere-Jones described his slab serif as lumpy: "[it] gives the impression that its designer simply began with one letter and worked his way through the alphabet until the project was complete, never stopping to articulate the design's policies or anticipate any problems.
 In many ways, this design is two typefaces, its uppercase and lowercase being almost wholly unrelated."
 Both Mosley and Hoefler and Frere-Jones highlighted the perfectly circular, unstressed "O" as a part of the design which was abandoned in later slab-serifs, although Mosley describes it as "more logical" than vertical-stress designs that replaced it and felt that the type "suffers from being a pioneer design".
 Slab serifs proliferated during the nineteenth century, using alternative names including "Egyptian", "Ionics" and "Clarendons".

 In 1828 Figgins became the second typefounder to sell a face of sans-serif capitals, and quickly introduced a large range of sizes.
-Sans-serifs had become popular in lettering in previous decades and one typeface cut without apparent success (no uses are known).
+Sans-serifs had become popular in sign lettering in the preceding decades; William Caslon IV had issued one sans-serif typeface around 1816 without apparent success (no uses are known).
 In Walter Tracy's view "he made the style a reality", and for Mosley this "brought the design into typography".
-Figgins also introduced the name "sans-serif", not previously attested.
+Figgins also introduced the term "sans-serif", not previously attested.
 The style had before been called "Egyptian" or "old Roman" characters.